Given the chance to create Utopia I would start, like any game fisherman, by making the perfect river for trout and salmon.

 Back in Asturias and Galicia, though the main season finishes at the end of August, fishing is allowed through September so long as the catch is not taken home.
 This is called “sin muerte” or “without death.”
 This time of year is ideal for tourists and travellers, as the rivers are barely used at all by locals.
 Unfortunately, poachers still work the waters through the autumn.

-My trip proved to be a reconnaissance mission of sorts, and I am already planning another trip for later this year.
+My trip proved to be a reconnaissance mission of sorts, and I am already planning another trip.
 Spain, especially the northwest Celtic corner of Galicia and Asturias, is an angler’s paradise.